The isomorphism problem for large-type Artin groups: Preliminaries.

 \section{Preliminaries.}

 This section serves as an introduction to many general notions that we will use throughout the paper.
-In Section 2.1 we will define explicitly the Deligne Complex associated with $2$-dimensional Artin group (and thus with large-type Artin groups).
-Section 2.2 is oriented around the introduction of basic tools about the algebraic structure of the parabolic subgroups and their connection with the geometry of the Deligne complex.
-Finally, in Section 2.3 we will talk briefly about dihedral Artin subgroups, introducing some of the material that will be needed in Section 3.
-As explained in the introduction, studying the dihedral Artin subgroups is crucial because they appear as stabilisers of vertices in the Deligne complex.
+In Section 2.1 we recall some basic information about $2$-dimensional Artin groups and we define explicitly the Deligne complex associated with these groups.
+Section 2.2 is oriented around the introduction of basic geometric tools that will be used when studying the Deligne complex.
+Section 2.3 is dedicated to studying normalisers and centralisers.
+In Section 2.4 we prove various results for spherical parabolic subgroups of $2$-dimensional Artin groups.
+Finally, in Section 2.5 we will talk briefly about dihedral Artin subgroups, introducing some of the material that will be needed in Section 3.
+As explained in the introduction, studying the dihedral Artin subgroups is crucial throughout the paper.

-We begin by making a small remark about the parabolic subgroups of an Artin groups that were introduced in the introduction: